TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 Note that the orthogonality of the columns leads to a coefficient matrix $A^TA$ that is a diagonal matrix.
 The normal equations can be solved in one stroke.

-This (again) yields the least squares solution $\hat{\vect{x}} =\left(\begin{array}{c} 4 \\ 1  \end{array}   \right)$.
+This (again) yields the least-squares solution $\hat{\vect{x}} =\left(\begin{array}{c} 4 \\ 1  \end{array}   \right)$.

 ::::